MSSNY PULSE

 Click to Enlarge

-Thank you for your previous grassroots contacts urging a veto.
-However, with the bill again to be delivered for her consideration, it is imperative for physicians to again Urge the Governor to Veto the Latest Wrongful Death Bill and Preserve Patient Access to Healthcare and urge that any legislation to update New York’s wrongful death law be balanced to also bring down our extraordinary medical liability costs.
+At the same time, it is imperative for physicians to individually urge the Governor to veto the Latest Wrongful Death Bill and Preserve Patient Access to Healthcare, pointing out that any legislation to update New York's wrongful death law must be balanced to also bring down our extraordinary medical liability costs.

 Please remind the Governor that this legislation is fundamentally at odds with the policy efforts of many who seek to protect and expand patient access to care.
-Moreover, it is even more untenable given the huge cuts to New York’s healthcare system as a result of the reconciliation bill from out of Washington that will greatly increase New York’s uninsured population and creation several billion dollar Budget gap.
+Moreover, it is even more untenable given the huge cuts to New York's healthcare system as a result of the reconciliation bill out of Washington that will greatly increase New York's uninsured population and create a several billion-dollar Budget gap.

 Click to Enlarge